 Oktoberfest kicks things off with an opening parade of more than 6,000 participants.
 Every night, it fills eight huge beer tents with about 6,000 people each.
 A million gallons of beer later, they roast the last ox.

 The Theresienwiese fairground (south of the main train station), known as the "Wies'n," erupts in a frenzy of rides, dancing, and strangers strolling arm-in-arm down rows of picnic tables, while the beer god stirs tons of brew, pretzels, and wurst in a bubbling cauldron of fun.
-The triple-loop roller coaster must be the wildest on earth (best before the beer-drinking).
+The five-loop roller coaster, celebrating Munich's turn hosting the 1972 Olympics, is definitely best before the beer-drinking.
 During the fair, the city functions even better than normal.
 It's a good time to sightsee, even if beer-hall rowdiness isn't your cup of tea.

 If you're not visiting while the party's on, don't worry: You can still dance to raucous bands, munch huge pretzels, and show off your stein-hoisting skills any time of year at Munich's classic beer halls.
 While it can be extremely touristy, everybody's having lots of fun.

-When I was in Munich with my local guide, Georg, we stopped by his favorite beer hall, Der Pschorr.
+On one visit to Munich, strolling with my local guide, Georg, we stopped by his favorite beer hall, Der Pschorr.
 They have a big wooden keg out on display, but draw beer from huge stainless-steel dispensers.
-Every few minutes you hear a "whop" as they tap a classic old wooden keg.
-Hearing this, every German there knows they're in for a good fresh mug.

 I asked if they sell half-liters.
 Georg said, "This is a Biergarten, not a kindergarten!"
 He ordered us each the standard full Mass (liter glass — about a quart, nearly what we'd call "ein pitcher" — but it's meant for one person).
-Waitresses carry these heavy mugs as if they're weightless.
+Waitresses carry several these heavy mugs at a time, as if they're weightless.

 While we enjoyed our time at Der Pschorr, first-time visitors shouldn't miss the Hofbräuhaus, a place that really lives up to the name "beer hall."
 Although it's grotesquely touristy, it's a Munich must.
 The smoke-stained ceiling, repaired and repainted after WWII bomb damage, is an evocative mesh of 1950s German mod — Bavarian colors, chestnuts, food, drink, and musical themes.